 TechLockdown's own documentation acknowledges the limitation: their Reddit solution involves blocking image CDNs and forcing old.reddit.com.
 Because DNS filtering can only see domain names, it must block or allow the entire platform.
 Peace of Mind blocks 2,100+ specific NSFW subreddit paths while leaving safe subreddits fully accessible, scans images with AI, and intercepts network traffic to catch dynamically loaded content.

 Yes, and in many cases this is a strong combination.
-TechLockdown's DNS filtering covers all apps on a device — not just the browser — which Peace of Mind does not do on desktop.
-Peace of Mind adds content-level protection inside the browser that DNS filtering cannot provide: image scanning, text analysis, input monitoring, outgoing message blocking, and platform-specific rules.
-The two tools address different layers of protection.
+Peace of Mind works across all devices — iPhone, Android, Mac, Windows, and Chrome.
+It adds content-level protection that DNS filtering cannot provide: AI image scanning, text analysis, input monitoring, sexting prevention, and platform-specific rules.

 See What DNS Filtering Misses